Published March 10th, 2017 by Bob Ciura

 Kinder Morgan’s current annualized dividend is $0.50 per share.
 This represents a 2.3% dividend yield, which is only slightly above the S&P 500 average dividend yield.

 Enterprise Products has an annualized distribution of $1.64 per unit, which yields 6%.
+Enterprise Products’ substantial yield makes it a member of the high dividend stocks list.

 The difference is mostly due to Kinder Morgan’s dividend cut.